arianitu/url-stress/README.md

 # url-stress
 Stress a URL by specifying the requests per second, the number of requests and how many to run in parallel.
-If a request has an error, it is not counted towards the stats and you're told about it (you can see the errors with -echo=1).
+If a request has an error, it is not counted towards the stats and you're told about it (you can see the errors with -echo=true).

 Usage of ./url-stress:
 ```